Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Model Building and Implementation

 \subsubsection{\textbf{Model Description}}

-We base our approach on the work of \citet{rudovic2018culturenet} and the CultureNet package \cite{rudovic2017measuring} for building generalized and culturalized deep models to estimate engagement levels from face images of children with Autism Spectrum Condition.
-Specifically, we utilize our deep LSTM model, which is trained on data from all users, we freeze the network parameters $\{\theta_1,\ldots,\theta_3\}$ tuned to both minority and majority user groups, as described in Section~\ref{aggregation}, and then fine-tune the last layer ($\theta_4$), i.e., a linear fully-connected layer, to each user group separately based on the MyHeart Counts protected attributes (health condition, hypertension, joint issues, diabetes, race, BMI, gender, age).
+We base our approach on the CultureNet package \cite{rudovic2018culturenet,rudovic2017measuring} for building generalized and culturalized deep models to estimate engagement levels from face images of children with Autism Spectrum Condition.
+Specifically, we utilize our deep LSTM model, which is trained on data from all users, we freeze the network parameters tuned to both minority and majority user groups, as described in Section~\ref{aggregation}, and then fine-tune the last layer, i.e., a linear fully-connected layer, to each user group separately based on the MyHeart Counts protected attributes (health condition, hypertension, joint issues, diabetes, race, BMI, gender, age).
 Figure~\ref{fig:personalization} delineates the personalization process.

-Formally, the learning during the fine-tuning process is attained through the last layer in the network, one for the minority and one for the majority user group.
-Before further optimization, the group-specific layers are initialized as $\theta_4^{G,0}\leftarrow\theta_4$ and $\theta_4^{G,1}\leftarrow\theta_4$, and then fine-tuned using the data from $G0$ ($S^{G,0}$) and $G1$ ($S^{G,1}$), respectively, \textit{for each protected attribute} $G$ as:

-The final network weights, $\theta_l=\{W_l,b_l\}$, are then used to perform the group-specific inference of next-day physical activity level from past behavior per protected attribute.
+Appendix~\ref{ap:modelArchitecture} provides a formal definition of the learning process.